-Figure 1e: Time-Profile of the Co-efficient of Variation in the Distribution of Consumption Expenditure: Urban India 1983-2009-10 overall population, the combined (rural-cum-urban) picture is likely to lean on the side of the rural picture.
+The tables and figures largely speak for themselves.
+In rural India, we do not have a statistically significant increasing trend in the relative measure (CV) of inequality, though this obtains for urban India.
+Given the dominant weight of the rural population in the overall population, the combined (rural-cum-urban) picture is likely to lean to the side of the rural picture.
 The slope coefficient on the absolute measure of inequality (SD) is comfortably and significantly positive in both rural and urban India.
 Indeed, even the intermediate (Krtscha) index turns out to display a statistically significant increasing trend (at the 90 per cent level in the rural areas and the 95 per cent level in the urban areas).
-Briefly, even if we abjure the use of measure of inequality such as the standard deviation which is 'leftist' in the presence of income-growth, and settle for a 'centrist' measure such the Krtscha index, we must conclude-pace the Ahluwalia-Bhalla inference based on the behaviour of a wholly 'rightist' measure-that inequality in the distribution of consumption expenditure in India has increased over the period 1983 to 2009-10.
+Briefly, even if we abjure the use of a measure of inequality such as the standard deviation which is 'leftist' in the presence of income-growth, and settle for a 'centrist' measure such as the Krtscha index, we must conclude - pace the Ahluwalia-Bhalla inference based on the behaviour of a wholly 'rightist' measure - that inequality in the distribution of consumption expenditure in India has increased over the period 1983 to 2009-10.